EmmaKLofthouse/Goodreads_scraper/README.md

     www.goodreads.com/book/show/{bookID}

-The scraper works by looping through successive bookIDs from the given
-<start> value and ending when it reaches the given <end value>.
+The scraper works by looping through successive bookIDs from the given &lt;start&gt; value and ending when it reaches the given  &lt;end&gt; value.

-In addition, you can provide an optional <n_per_file> value.
+In addition, you can provide an optional  &lt;n_per_file&gt; value.
 This determines the number of books per output file.

 ### Output